Map shows where mysterious dog respiratory illness has spread in U.S.

 Because so little is known about what causes the illness, veterinarians have yet to pinpoint how it spreads and how best to treat it, Animal Humane Society's director of veterinarian medicine, Dr. Graham Brayshaw, told CBS Minnesota.

-Most veterinarians simply advise that pet owners keep their dogs healthy and make sure they are up on their vaccinations.
+Most veterinarians simply advise that pet owners do their best to keep their dogs healthy, avoid other dogs that may be ill, and make sure they are up on their vaccinations.

 "Make sure they stay hydrated.
 They can get secondary bacterial infections, so sometimes antibiotics are necessary.
 If you are worried about your dog having these signs, reach out to your veterinarian, we have treatments we can do to support your dog through the virus," he said.